TICsonomics/.github/profile/README.md

 ____
 # Introduction :microscope:

-Welcome to our project on analyzing cryptocurrency data for trading purposes!
-In this project, we aim to process historical data of cryptocurrencies to identify patterns and trends within their behavior, to understand their behavior in the market, identify trends and make informed decisions in the field of investment.
-Through the analysis of prices and other relevant indicators, such as RSI, MACD, volume, Parabolic Sar and Bollinger bands, machine learning models can be generated to predict the future behavior of cryptocurrencies and offer useful recommendations for investors.and use this information to make informed trading decisions.

 The world of cryptocurrency is highly volatile, with prices fluctuating wildly within a matter of hours.
 To be successful in this space, traders must have a deep understanding of the behavior of each cryptocurrency they are trading.
 This is where data analysis comes in - by analyzing large amounts of historical data, we can identify patterns and trends that may not be visible through simple observation.

-We have chosen to focus on several key indices, including: IRS, Pivot Point, Fibonacci retracement, EMA, and stochastic oscillator, as these indices have proven to be effective in predicting market trends and making informed trading decisions.
-By calculating these indices for various cryptocurrencies, we can identify potential entry and exit points for trades, and make more profitable trading decisions.
+We have chosen to focus on several key indices, including: IRS,  Fibonacci retracement as these indices have proven to be effective in predicting market trends and making informed trading decisions.
+By calculating these indices for our univariate cripto system, we can identify potential entry and exit points for trades, and make more profitable trading decisions.

 The TICSonomics project will focus on the analysis of the XRP cryptocurrency from August 2013 to date, using the information provided by the Coingecko API.
 The main objective is to create an artificial intelligence model that processes and stores this data to make decisions based on machine learning techniques and, finally, deploy the model in a web app accessible to users.
 In this project, we created a system that processes historical data  of the behavior of the XRP cryptocurrency price and then sends it to our website.
 The project is divided into 5 phases, each with its own objectives and challenges.